-4. Relationships between Representations
+Relationships between representations

-Finally, in considering groups and representation, there is the question of networking of social representations.
-It is notable that most empirical research on social representations has chosen single targets for representation and treated with the resulting representations in isolation (e.g. representations of health, mental illness, the city, a student protest, the family).
-Yet we all know that a social representation of one target relates to that of another (this is actually implicit in the notion of anchoring).
-The problem empirically lies in knowing when one finishes and another begins and the decision may ultimately be arbitrary.
-Sotirakopoulou (1991) in her longitudinal study of the nature of anchoring has shown empirically in relation to the changing representations of the Unification of Europe how difficult it is to talk about one discrete social representation being anchored to a separate discrete but prior representation.
-It seems reasonable to suggest that groups can often dictate to members which are the appropriate linkages between representations for them to make; constraining the individual degrees of freedom in association.
+Finally, in considering groups and representation, there is the question of the networking of social representations.
+It is notable that most empirical research on social representations has chosen single targets for representation and treated the resulting representations in isolation (for example representations of health, mental illness, the city, a student protest, or the family).
+Yet, we all know that a social representation of one target relates to that of another (this is actually implicit in the notion of anchoring).
+The problem empirically lies in knowing when one finishes and another begins, and the decision may ultimately be arbitrary.
+Sotirakopoulou (1991), in her longitudinal study of the nature of anchoring, has shown empirically (in relation to the changing representations of the unification of Europe) how difficult it is to talk about one discrete social representation being anchored to a separate discrete but prior representation.
+It seems reasonable to suggest that groups can often dictate to members which are the appropriate linkages between representations for them to make, constraining the individual degrees of freedom in association.